davebridges/Lab-Website/README.rst

     pip install django-tastypie
     pip install Sphinx
     pip install lxml
+    pip install httplib2

+Another python package dependency is the python-oauth2 library.
+This can be downloaded and installed from https://github.com/brosner/python-oauth2.

 This project also includes links to three other apps which would have to be installed and configured separately: